SPAAM-community/AncientMetagenomeDir/assets/documentation/dates/README.md

 - When not reported please specify `NR`

-- Whe no precise dating is reported specify `DNE`
+- When no precise dating is reported specify `DNE`

 - Accepted values for this column are: `TRUE`, `FALSE`, `NR` or `DNE`.